bilias/rqwatch/docs/CONFIGURE.md

 - Adding `_BL` or `_BLACKLIST` as a suffix of Map Name, tells Rqwatch to match it as a blacklisted entry.

-Custom maps can be used for all type of fields that are supported by Rspamd.
+Custom maps can be used with any plugin of Rspamd that reads maps of one field such as: multimap, whitelist, spf, dmarc, reputation, antivirus etc.

 For example:

 | Map description | Map field | Rspamd reference configuration (not complete) |
 | --------------- | --------- | --------------------------------------------- |